 And finally, one last view…another spectacular beach while driving through the Lofoten Islands.

 Are you ready to start planning your trip to northern Norway?
-In the near future, I will be publishing more articles about our trip through Norway, including our full itinerary.
+Read next:

 Did we inspire you?
 Comment below if you have any questions about visiting northern (or southern) Norway!